 - 1 cup sour cream

 - 1 cup crushed crackers

-In a large bowl combine shredded chicken, soup, sour cream, poppy seeds.
-Pour chicken mixture into a greased casserole dish.
+- In a large bowl, combine the shredded chicken, soup, sour cream, and poppy seeds.

-In another bowl combine cracker crumbs and butter.
+- In another bowl combine the cracker crumbs and butter.
 Stir until the crackers are well coated.